Seattle Sex Therapist & Couples Counselor

 Online Sex Quiz

-You have a lot of choices when you are searching for a therapist.
+You have a lot of choices when you are searching for a Seattle sex therapist (you might want to check out my post on how to find a sex therapist).
 Finding a good fit is important.
 While you want to make sure that any therapist is licensed in the state and is qualified to help you, you’ll also want to consider their vision of relationship health and their approach to working with clients.
 If you still have any questions after reading through my website, I would be happy to answer them!

 1. Do you specialize in working with couples?